Karnataka HC Quashes GST Enforcement Ambitions

 “This will have a positive impact on GST Council to consider valuation for online skill games based on Gross Gaming revenue (GGR), which is internationally accepted.
 As Hon’ble Finance Minister observed, stability in tax policy will boost investment in the sector,” he added.

-At the beginning of May, Union Finance Minister Nirmala Sitharaman assured foreign investors that once the government’s tax policy on online gaming is finalized, the clarity will facilitate investment in the sector.
+At the beginning of May, Union Finance Minister Nirmala Sitharaman assured foreign investors.
+She stated that once the government’s tax policy on online gaming is finalized, clarity will facilitate investment in the sector.

 “Once the policy certainty arrives, taxation becomes more … clear, it will attract investors,” FM Sitharaman said.